o7g8/blog/content/posts/linux-oracle-odbc.md

 Instant Client 12.1 | 2.3.1 | Ubuntu 16.04
 Instant Client 11g | 2.2.11, 2.2.14 | Ubuntu 14.04

-The guidelines below are the "shortest path to success" which are compiled from several articles describing installation of the Instant Client on Ubuntu.
+The guidelines below are the "shortest path to success" which are compiled from articles which I have found.
 Some of the articles you may find in the `References` section.

-I use Ubuntu 16.04 and therefore I download following files corresponding to 12.1 from [Instant Client Downloads for Linux x86-64 (64-bit)](https://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html):
+I use Ubuntu 16.04 and therefore I download following packages of Instant Client 12.1 from [Instant Client Downloads for Linux x86-64 (64-bit)](https://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html):

-* oracle-instantclient12.1-basiclite-12.1.0.2.0-1.x86_64.rpm
+* oracle-instantclient12.1-basiclite-12.1.0.2.0-1.x86_64.rpm - Oracle client libraries

-* oracle-instantclient12.1-odbc-12.1.0.2.0-1.x86_64.rpm
+* oracle-instantclient12.1-odbc-12.1.0.2.0-1.x86_64.rpm - the ODBC driver

-* oracle-instantclient12.1-sqlplus-12.1.0.2.0-1.x86_64.rpm (needed only for troubleshooting)
+* oracle-instantclient12.1-sqlplus-12.1.0.2.0-1.x86_64.rpm - SQL*Plus, it is needed only for troubleshooting and therefore the package be skipped

-Execute in the directory with the downloaded packages:
+Install the downloaded packages and their dependencies:

 ```bash
 $ sudo apt install alien libaio1